On either side of the Ruisseau de l'Ours

 Notes

-You can return from (7) by following the Ruisseau de l'Ours, in which case the right bank is only slightly trodden.
+Return possible from (7) by following the Ruisseau de l'Ours, in which case the right bank is hardly trodden at all.

 Worth a visit

-La Creux Roche, 250 m upstream from the Pont des Bourriques (schist and puddingstone).
+La Creux Roche, 250 m from the route upstream of the Pont des Bourriques (schist and puddingstone).

 At (6), head towards Marais Guillaume.
-At the crossroads where the marked path branches off to the right, descend to the left towards Ru des Queues, a tributary of Ruisseau de l'Ours.
-Cross it and immediately turn left to follow this tributary until you reach Route Forestière du Ravin de l'Ours (memorial to the Manises resistance fighters at this location).
+At the junction where the marked path branches off to the right, head down to the left towards the Ru des Queues, a tributary of the Ruisseau de l'Ours.
+Cross it and then immediately turn left to follow this tributary as far as the Route Forestière du Ravin de l'Ours (there is a memorial to the Manises resistance fighters at this point).

-Go downhill to the left along the forest road to rejoin the (7)
+Head back down to the left along the forest road to rejoin the (7).

 Reviews and comments